BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/2qwhB0C.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 IIS (internet information services) is a web server that will allow your computer to serve up websites.
-Since OsTicket runs out of a website I needed to set up and configure IIS with CGI to run osTicket.
+Since OsTicket runs out of a website IIS needs to be set up and configured with CGI to run osTicket.
 CGI needs to be installed with IIS because CGI allows you to install PHPManager, which is a back-end web programming language that osTicket runs off of.
+Right click Windows start menu>Run>type "control panel">Programs>Turn Windows features on or off> Internet Information services>World Wide Web Services>Application Development Features>CGI
 </p>
 <br />